|Values are valid only on day of printing.|

 A reactive HIV-1/-2 antibody screen result obtained by EIA suggests the presence of HIV-1 and/or HIV-2 infection.
 However, it does not differentiate between HIV-1 and HIV-2 antibody reactivity.
-Confirmatory testing by HIV-1 antibody-specific Western blot (WB) or immunofluorescence assay is necessary to verify the presence of HIV-1 infection.
+Confirmatory testing by HIV-1/-2 antibody differentiation or HIV-1 specific Western blot (WB) assay is necessary to verify the presence of HIV-1 infection.
 The presence of HIV-2 infection is screened by HIV-2 antibody-specific EIA with confirmation by HIV-2 antibody-specific immunoblot assay.

-All EIA-reactive specimens tested will automatically be tested by WBAR/23878 HIV-1/-2 Antibody Confirmatory Evaluation, Serum at an additional charge.
+All EIA-reactive specimens tested will automatically be tested by HIVDI / HIV-1 and HIV-2 Antibody Differentiation, Serum at an additional charge.
 Please see the individual unit code for interpretation of these subsequent test results.
-All confirmed antibody-positive test results should be verified by submitting a second serum specimen for retesting.
+All presumptive antibody-positive test results should be verified by submitting a second serum specimen for retesting.

-All tests in WBAR/23878 HIV-1/-2 Antibody Confirmatory Evaluation, Serum have not been FDA-approved for testing on cadaveric specimens.
+Reflex tests have not been FDA-approved for testing on cadaveric specimens.

 This test is not offered as a screening or confirmatory test for blood donor specimens.

-This test is not offered for maternal/newborn HIV screening for specimens originating in New York.
+This test is not offered for maternal or newborn HIV screening for specimens originating in New York.

 Negative results should be evaluated cautiously if the patient has clinical symptoms and/or a history of high-risk behavior for HIV infection.
-The CDC recommends confirmatory testing by WB on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.
+The CDC recommends confirmatory testing by Western blot on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.

 Screening and confirmatory tests for HIV-1/-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months of age).
 Reactive and confirmed positive antibody test results in infants during this period may indicate passive transfer of maternal HIV antibodies.